 Poets Without Borders (PWB) is a consortium of international poetry organizations that shares information and promotes publications, readings, festivals and contests, in an effort to bring greater visibility to writers, poetry and other art forms, at a global level.
 PWB members include: Cross-Cultural Communications (USA), Immagine & Poesia (Italy), Shabdaguchha (Bengal), The Seventh Quarry (Wales), The Poetry Center at Passaic County Community College (USA), Voices Israel, and World Poetry Canada.

-As of July 2013, a partnership was formed bewteen CROSS-CULTURAL COMMUNICATIONS AND IMMAGINE & POESIA
+As of July 2013, a partnership was formed between CROSS-CULTURAL COMMUNICATIONS AND IMMAGINE & POESIA

 239 Wynsum Avenue